perlitz/Notes/Deep learning mathematical preliminary.md

 ## Neural ordinary differential equations

+#### ODE Talk by Duvanov

+Intuition - it is easier to learn the change to improve an almost correct answer (expanding near unity ) then it is to compleatly transform the answer at every level.
+Also, it makes it easier for the gradients to flow this way.

+The first step in turning a resnet into a ODENet is to reparametrize the layers s.t they will also know at which time they are at, instead of inputting $(z,\theta[t])$ we input $([z,t],\theta)$, this is simply reparametrization but it actually means that the state has time tied to it and the layer gets time as an input.
+After this substitution, the process looks like an Euler solver and can be replaced by and ODE solver.
+What is nice with the modern methods for solving ODEs is that they are dynamic in the sense that given an input, they can change the number of evaluations (layers).

+The authors are not the first to think about using an continuous time model instead of a discreet one, their contibution comes from the way to train this model and baypass the need to backpropagate through the layers.
+This is hard from two reasons: 1.
+High memory cost in order to keep all the intermediate values 2. the solver add extra numerical error for every step but eventually converges to the right answer.
+A better way is to approximate the derivative and should not derive the approximations.

+The way that is proposed to learn using this method is using the adjoint sensitivity method which is a continuous take on the regular back propagation, in this method there are extra two differential equations to solve, one for the adjoint sensitivity ($\delta$ in the regular backprop) and another one, using this adjoint for $\frac{\part L}{\part \theta}$.

+Another benifite here is constant memory cost, this is since, once the forward pass is done, all the backwards pass needs to know is the last hidden state, the ODE solver can get the states as the reverse pass goes along by solving the original ODE backwards in time.

+ODENets does not have a notion of depth, the thing that is closes to depth is evaluations, another nice thing is that in the process of learning, the network makes half the backwards pass than forward passes and saves time by doing it.

+#### Continuous time dynamics

+Unlike ResNets, ODENets have a well defined state at all times, even between observations.
+This enables them to extrapolate data better then an RNN that doesn't work well with irregular time interval.
+One can even take advantage of the data that comes with the irregularity and add a Poisson process, the usual problem with adding a Poisson likelihood integral is that it has a time integral but now this fits really nicely.

+**How does the RNN takes care of the irregular intervals**

+##### Density modeling

+ Usually, in order to preform a change of variables, one has to take the determinent of the Jacobian of the operation, this is a rather expansive feat.
+The authors found out that in the case that the change in $z$ is instatanouos, the change of variables becomes much easier to compute

 ### Implicit Vs Explicit ODE solvers

 Given a differential equation $\frac{\part u}{\part t}=f(u,t)$, constraining $f(u,t)=-c u(t)$ where   $c$ is positive, gives the equation: